How to Store a Frosted Cake

 When to Refrigerate Frosted Cakes

-Storing frosted cakes at room temperature (provided you use the methods outlined above) keeps them from drying up too fast.
+Storing frosted cakes at room temperature (provided you use the methods outlined above) keeps them from drying out too fast.
 But there are some times where the fridge might be necessary.
 A hot and humid kitchen can start a feeding frenzy for bacteria, so if your kitchen gets a little warm during the summer months, refrigeration may be necessary.

 There are also some types of frostings or toppings that require refrigeration like fresh fruit (that includes the filling as well as the topping), whipped cream frosting, or cream cheese frosting.
 Beware of storing cakes in the fridge with tinted fondant, as condensation can cause the color to bleed.